uom-resquant/modelling_book/docs/new_week_9_categorical_variables.md

 ## [1] "character"
 ```

-It is categorical, we know, but note that R considers this "character" rather than "factor" which is what we would like.
+It is categorical, we know, but note that R considers this "character" rather than "factor", which is what we would like.
 To make sure that R knows this is a factor, we can convert it with the `as.factor()` function.
 PAY ATTENTION: we are *not* recoding, so we use `as.factor()` with a dot (as.dot.factor), and we are **not using** the `as_factor()` from the haven package, which we would use to recode if this were a *.dta file (it's not!).

 ```r